 ¶ 8.
 We begin by observing that on all issues of statutory interpretation, we presume the Legislature intends the plain and ordinary meaning of a statute.
 Pease v.
 Windsor Dev.
 Review Bd., 2011 VT 103, ¶ 17, 190 Vt.
 639, 35 A.3d 1019 (mem.).
 Here, the statute imposes a duty on municipal listers to include "a consideration of a decrease in value" from a qualifying housing-subsidy covenant.
 See 32 V.S.A. § 3481(1) (emphasis added).
 Words that are not defined within a statute are given their plain and ordinary meaning, which may be obtained by resorting to dictionary definitions.
 Pease, 2011 VT 103, ¶ 17.
 To "consider" generally means "to think about with care or caution," while "consideration" is "continuous and careful thought" or "a taking into account."
 Webster's New Collegiate Dictionary 241-42 (1977).
-Other definitions we consulted do not deviate from have this general See, e.g., Webster's understanding.
-International Dictionary 569 (2d ed.
-1961) (defining the noun "consideration" as: principally "observation; contemplation," "[the] [a]ct or process of considering continuous and careful thought: examination: deliberation; attention," "[t]houghtful or sympathetic regard or notice," and "[t]hat which is, or should be, considered as a ground of opinion or action . . . . "); Black's Law Dictionary 277 (5th ed.
-1979) (defining the verb "consider" as "[t]o fix the mind on, with a view to careful examination. . . . [t]o examine. . . . [t]o inspect. . . .[t]o deliberate about and ponder over. . . . [t]o entertain or give heed to.").
+Other definitions we do not deviate from have consulted this understanding.
+See, Webster's International e.g., Dictionary 569 (2d ed.
+1961) (defining the noun "consideration" principally "observation; as: contemplation," "[the] [a]ct or process of considering continuous careful thought; examination; and attention," "[t]houghtful or sympathetic deliberation; regard or notice," and "[t]hat which is, or should be, considered as a ground of opinion or action . . . . "); Black's Law Dictionary 277 (5th ed.
+1979) (defining the verb "consider" as "[t]o fix the mind on, with a view to careful examination. . . . [t]o examine. . . . [t]o inspect. . .[t]o deliberate about and ponder over. . . . [t]o entertain or give heed to.").
 Based on these definitions, a lister or assessor must give thought to and take into account a potential decrease in value as a result of a covenant.
 The very act of taking something under advisement in this manner does not suggest the sort of specific, pre-ordained outcome of an automatic decrease in valuation.